TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 `fix a bug`

 Even though it describes what you did, the message is too vague, which leaves the other developers on your team confused.
 A good commit message will explain the why behind your changes.
-In other words what problem your changes solve and how it solves them.
+In other words, a commit message describes what problem your changes solve and how it solves them.

-Effective commits consist of two separate parts, a subject and a body:
+Effective commits consist of two separate parts: a subject, and a body:

 ## Subject
-An abbreviation that specifies an action that your line of code is doing(e.g., feat and fix)
+A brief summary of the change you made to the project.  **Note:** GitHub has a 50-character limit so we recommend keeping your commits' subject to within this amount.

-`Commit type:`
+`This is the change I made to the codebase.`

 ## Body
-A concise yet clear description of what you did
+A concise yet clear description of what you did.

-`Commit type: body`
+`Describe the problem that your changes solve and how in 50 words or less`

 Now that we learned the secret to creating a good commit message, let's try and fix the commit message from earlier:

-`fix: Add missing link and alt text to company's logo.`
+`Add missing link and alt text to company's logo` `Screen readers won't read the images to users with disabilities without this information`

 Ahh, that's better! :) Now, developers can gain a better understanding of this commit message because it does the following:

-* Provides a subject that specifies your code's action (e.g., "fix:")
+* Provides a subject that specifies your code's action (e.g., "Add missing link and alt text company's logo")
-* Contains a body that provides a concise yet clear description of what is created (e.g., "Add missing link and alt text to company's logo.")
+* Contains a body that provides a concise yet clear description of what is created (e.g., "Screen readers won't read the images to users with disabilities without this information")